Building a video streaming app for tvOS in SwiftUI

 This collection view wraps a native

 UICollectionView and uses the latest collection view techniques, like diffable data sources.
-It works GREAT, has amazing performance and also remembers horizontal scroll offsets in shelves, which the LazyHStack doesn’t do.
+It works GREAT, has amazing performance and also remembers scroll offset.

-The only drawbacks with this custom collection view, is that I have to resize images in a very precis manner for them to look good.
+The only drawbacks with this wrapper, is that I have to resize images in a very precis manner for them to look good.
 Also, navigation links don’t work, which probably has to do with the fact that the movie covers are rendered within a hosting controller.
-For tvOS, I can use sheets to work around this, but that wouldn’t be nice on iOS.
+On tvOS, I can use sheets to work around this.

 Movie covers are downloaded with Kingfisher, which needed some fiddling to perform well on the TV.
 I use a pre-processor that scales images down to exact points and use disk cache.

-Note that tvOS apps are recycled way less than iOS apps, so ou should probably consider to set a manual cache lifetime limit, to avoid that Kingfisher keeps images around forever.
+Note that tvOS apps are recycled way less often than iOS apps.
+You should therefore consider setting a manual cache lifetime limit, to avoid that Kingfisher keeps images around forever.

 If this is true, the collection view automatically triggers an injected action that performs an async data fetch and puts more content to the end of the collection.
 The collection is observed and automatically updates the view.